benwbrum/fromthepage/README.md

 ### License

-FromThePage is currently issued under the Affero GPL.
+Transcriptor backend is currently issued under the Affero GPL.
 This license remains controversial, however, so we are trying to preserve the option to dual-license the code.

 ### Platform

-FromThePage has been run successfully under both Linux and Windows.
+Transcriptor backend has been run successfully under both Linux and Windows.
 It currently requires Ruby on Rails version 4.1.1 and the RMagick, hpricot, will_paginate, and OAI gems.

 ### Installation